Distinguishing two dark matter component particles at $e^+e^-$ colliders: WIMP signal at colliders

 \subsubsection{Two-component DM}

-Having discussed the relevant kinematic features of a single-component DM, we proceed now to the two-component scenario which is the focus of our study.
-While the details of a two component DM model will be taken up in the next section together with its cosmological possibilities, here we focus on a simple situation having two scalar DMs stemming from two inert scalar doublets with masses $\mdma,\mdmb$ and mass splitting with the corresponding HDSPs as ${\Delta m}_1~{\rm and}~ {\Delta m}_2$ respectively.
-Singly charged pairs (HDSP) are produced at $e^+e^-$ collider and decay to the respective DM components together with leptonically decaying on/off-shell $W^\pm$.
-Subsequent ME and MET distributions for different choices of $\mdm$ and $\Delta m$ are studied here and some broad features emerge out of the discussion, which we take up further in the analysis.
-Let us consider a few possibilities as below:
+We now extend the study to the two-component scenario.
+While the details of a two component DM model will be taken up in Section \ref{sec:model}, here we focus on a simple situation having two scalar DM particles with masses $\mdma,\mdmb$ and mass splitting with the corresponding HDSP as ${\Delta m}_1~{\rm and}~ {\Delta m}_2$ respectively\footnote{We reiterate that kinematic features as described here, do not depend on the details of the theoretical framework, especially when each HDSPs are produced with very little boost.}.
+As previous, pair production of singly charged HDSPs and subsequent decay to the respective DM components with leptonically decaying on/off-shell $W^\pm$ is considered.
+Subsequent $\slashed{E}$ and $\slashed{E_T}$ distributions for different choices of $\mdm$ and $\Delta m$ are studied:

 \begin{itemize}

 \item ${\Delta m}_1 \approx {\Delta m}_2$ and $\mdma<\mdmb$